-Figure 1: The modular framework of the DNA
+Fig. 1.
+The modular framework of the DNA

-• Test Dependencies: If not specified otherwise all selected tests of a test module are performed in parallel.
+- Test Dependencies: If not specified otherwise all selected tests of a test module are performed in parallel.
 However, the DNA offers the possibility to use test dependencies.
 That is, a test module can provide a list containing the dependencies of its individual tests.
 The Mediator does not start a test until all its dependencies were performed successfully.
 The following two tests provide a simple example for test dependencies: A test that checks the state of a network interface card (NIC) and a second test that pings a predefined host using the same NIC.
 Obviously the second test is dependent on the first one, since it can only succeed if the NIC is up and running.
 The Mediator would therefore only execute the second test if the first test already finished successfully.

-Any test module that offers a list of Default Tests and Test Dependencies can be added to a running DNA at any time.
-Since a great fraction of network problems are actually caused by local errors like misconfiguration and software failures, we outline a test module containing local tests in the following section.
+Since a great fraction of network problems is actually caused by local errors like misconfiguration and software failures, we outline a test module containing local tests in the following section.
 Before a DNA takes part in the DNA overlay, it can run the local test module to eliminate any possibility of local errors.